syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 Gets the pattern appointment for the specified occurrence.

-To get the pattern appointment by using the following event and passing a parameter as Scheduler and Specified `Appointment`.
+To get the pattern appointment by using the following event and passing a parameter as Scheduler and Specified `Appointment.`

 {% tabs %}
 {% highlight c# %}